shoestringinc/makemore-rs/README.md

 The *notebooks* of importance are everything except `nb004`.
 Just ignore that.

-Andrej this time did not write any library unlike [microgradr](https://github.com/shoestringinc/microgradr).
+Andrej this time did not write a library like when he did for [microgradr](https://github.com/shoestringinc/microgradr).
+Everyhting was done in a notebook.

 The entire `makemore` language model was coded in a Python notebook and we likewise coded in `nb001` to `nb005`.